Last Updated on December 2, 2022 by Zwivel

 - Fine lines

-IPL photofacials are typically more effective at treating the above conditions, while LED photofacials alone are most effective for acne.
-According to recent studies, IPL treatments effectively treat port wine stains, vascular lesions, and even remove unwanted hair.
+IPL photofacials are typically more effective at treating the above conditions, while LED photofacials are more effective for acne.
+According to recent studies, IPL treatments can also effectively treat port wine stains, vascular lesions, and even remove unwanted hair.

 IPL laser photofacials, on the other hand, are slightly more complex.
 First, the physician or nurse will apply a cool gel to your face and supply you with dark glasses to protect your eyes from the light.

 IPL photofacials are performed in a series, with each treatment lasting from approximately 20 minutes to an hour, depending on the amount of skin being treated.
-Typically, patients receive between 3 and 6 treatments spaced roughly one month apart.
+Typically, patients receive between three and six treatments spaced roughly one month apart.

-LED photofacials are also performed in a series, albeit a longer series than with IPL treatments.
-Typically, individuals undergo as few as 5 treatments or as many as a dozen for optimal results.
+LED photofacials are also performed in a series.
+Typically, individuals undergo as few as five treatments, but as many as a dozen may be required for optimal results.
 The length of each treatment varies widely depending on the tool being used and the volume of skin being treated.

 For starters, with IPL photofacials you need to be tan-free.
-Tans can prevent the machine from accurately detecting the specific blemishes you want addressed and put you at greater risk of being burned.
-You also need to avoid aspirin, ibuprofen, anticoagulants, alcohol and/or anything else that thins the blood.
-Further, be sure to notify your doctor if you’re taking antibiotics or any supplements.
+Tans can prevent the machine from accurately detecting the specific blemishes that you want addressed, and put you at greater risk of being burned.
+You also need to avoid aspirin, ibuprofen, anticoagulants, alcohol, and anything else that thins the blood.
+Additionally, be sure to notify your doctor if you’re taking antibiotics or any supplements.

-LED photofacials have no such requirements.
+LED photofacials have less strict requirements.
 Simply make sure your face is clean and dry prior to each treatment.

-Most people get photofacials to treat their face, neck, shoulders, back and hands, essentially areas that are frequently exposed in public.
-But photofacial treatments can be performed on any part of the body except the eyelids and the area just above them.
-Photofacials have the potential to be very bad for the eyes, so treating areas too close to them is heavily discouraged.
+Most people get photofacials to treat their face, neck, shoulders, back, and hands.
+Essentially areas that are frequently exposed in public.
+However, photofacial treatments can be performed on any part of the body except the eyelids and the area just above them.
+Photofacials have the potential to be very bad for eyes, so treating areas close to this region is heavily discouraged.

 After a single treatment, your skin may feel smoother and appear to have a more evenly distributed tone.
 However, results only appear gradually and multiple treatments will be required for them to become truly dramatic.

-Because they’re so low impact, LED photofacials have no significant side effects, whereas IPL photofacials generally do come with some mild ones.
+As they’re so low impact, LED photofacials have no significant side effects.
+IPL photofacials generally do come with some mild ones.
 Most show up immediately after the procedure and will persist anywhere from a few hours to one week.